techno-tim/techno-tim.github.io/_posts/2021-02-01-deep-learning-my-life.md

 ## Links

+🛍️ Check out the new Merch Shop at <https://l.technotim.live/shop>

 ⚙️ See all the hardware I recommend at <https://l.technotim.live/gear>

 🚀 Don't forget to check out the [🚀Launchpad repo](https://l.technotim.live/quick-start) with all of the quick start source files